TREASURIES-Yields mixed as Fed keeps rates steady

 1.75

-(Reporting by Karen Pierog in Chicago and Yoruk Bahceli in Amsterdam; additional reporting by Gertrude Chavez-Dreyfuss in New York; Editing by Iain Withers, Nick Zieminski and Jonathan Oatis)
+(Reporting by Karen Pierog in Chicago and Yoruk Bahceli in Amsterdam Additional reporting by Gertrude Chavez-Dreyfuss in New York Editing by Jonathan Oatis and Matthew Lewis)

 ((karen.pierog@thomsonreuters.com; +1 312 408 8647; Reuters Messaging: karen.pierog.thomsonreuters.com@reuters.net))